Back to Back Issues Page

 This excellent photographic e-book by Jenny Edwards and Paige Poss compares external, radiographic and internal dissection views of normal and chronically laminitic feet - there is so much that can be learned from this book, and anyone who trims or advises on trimming a laminitic horse should study these images.

-There's plenty of information on the website before you even get to the book - http://www.anatomy-of-the-equine.com/exploring-laminitis.html.
+There's plenty of information on the website before you even get to the book - https://www.anatomy-of-the-equine.com/exploring-laminitis.html.
 See x-ray images of P3 superimposed on the external hoof capsule of a healthy and a chronically laminitic foot (interestingly the laminitic foot didn't have significant sinking).
 Note how the hoof capsules don't look that different from the outside (apart from the high heel/shallow hairline angle on the laminitic foot) despite significant dorsal rotation on the laminitic foot - the angle of the toe and heel are similar on both feet, suggesting that these angles are not suitable for assessing foot health/guiding the trim.

 There are fascinating explanations of changes in the coriums in the foot after laminitis (coriums contain blood and nerves and are where new cells grow).
 Photos of the toe of a healthy and laminitic foot with a section of the hoof wall removed show how the coronary corium has become flat and wide, the sensitive laminae disorganised, and the solar corium displaced on the laminitic foot.
 The laminitis has caused distinct changes to the coriums, which will distort hoof growth, and trimming to correct this and prevent further distortion is essential.